rnzaws/ecs_poc/README.md

 This script creates the bootstrap stack, packages and uploads the CloudFormation templates to a newly created S3 bucket and then creates the main ecs-poc.cfn.yml stack.

+The CloudFormation stacks creates resources in your AWS account that will result in charges.
+Please delete the stacks when done testing.

 ---

 ## Amazon CloudWatch Events